Fridge Stocking Strategies for 5-Minute Vegan Meals #2

-We know it’s hard when you’re working full-time and coming home late at night.
-Whether you’re single or you have a family to feed, here’s another healthy option for putting some delicious food on the table… fast!
+Whether you’re single or you have a family to feed, 5 minute vegan meals are a healthy option for putting some delicious food on the table… fast!

 A Starter: Salad filled with yummy extras like olives and avocado